-“The right of rescission is a consumer protection that allows the borrower to change their mind for any reason, without penalty, up to three days after signing the loan agreement,” explained Steve Irwin, executive vice president of the National Reverse Mortgage Lenders Association (NRMLA).
+“The right of rescission is a consumer protection that allows the borrower to change their mind for any reason, without penalty, up to three days after signing the loan agreement,” explained Steve Irwin, president of the National Reverse Mortgage Lenders Association (NRMLA).
 “Borrowers learn about this option early in the loan process during the required counseling session that takes place prior to completing the loan application.
 They’re reminded of their right of rescission during the loan closing as well.”

 “A borrower who wishes to repay their reverse mortgage loan may do so without penalty at any time,” said Irwin.
 “They are only responsible for repaying the balance of the loan, which is the amount borrowed plus interest.”